 You can take a quick look at the study question books in electronic format:

-Both the text books an question books are easy to read and understand.
-I haven’t got recent customer feedbacks, but assuming nothing much has changed, they do have a good reputation.
+Both the textbooks and question books are easy to read and understand.
+I haven’t received recent customer feedback, but assuming nothing much has changed, they do have a good reputation.

 People seem to like the study cards the most.

 You don’t need to get a certain accuracy in your homework to get the free updates.
 One of the most generous among EA review course providers.

 There are some restrictions in terms of getting your money back, but it is nice to see that Phoenix Tax has confidence in its products.

 Regardless of which package you get, you don’t need to invest more than $400.
 This is pretty reasonable for EA exam review companies.

 While the website boasts that they provide more products than any other vendors, it’s not entirely true.
 For example, they don’t have videos featuring instructors who explain selected multiple-choice questions, nor do they have anything that is either visual or audio.

 If you are someone who learns by reading texts, this is no problem.
 Otherwise, you may get frustrated that you can’t listen to the audio review during the commute drive, or watch a quick video explaining an important concept.

 There are 1,100 practice questions, vs up to 3,500 from other competitors among the best enrolled agent exam review courses.
 If you believe working on practice questions is the way to prepare and pass the exam, you may have to think twice about this offer.